 - Ask yourself what you are gaining.
 This is kind of like “knowing your why,” but with a positive spin.
 My husband often remarked when I first became a vegetarian many years ago, that he felt like I had only cut something out, and he wondered what I was gaining to replace it, or what positive thing I could feel confident about eating when I knew I couldn’t have meat.
 Years later, when I gave up refined sugar, I thought about this and it clicked: instead of only losing something, I should focus on what I am gaining.

 Here’s what I gained when I gave up refined sugar: greens at almost every meal (including breakfast), lots of fats, lots of water and ginger tea, the security of boundaries/knowing I had an easy reason to say no to certain foods, and pride (in contrast to the shame I had felt about always eating way more than my body could handle).
 And, I’m not going to lie, losing weight as my eating habits changed did feel like a gain.
-You may notice that some of my list items were physical things to eat, things I wanted to think about including instead of lamenting the loss of sugar, and some of those things were emotional results.
+You may notice that some of my list items were physical things to eat, things I wanted to focus on including in my diet instead of lamenting the loss of sugar, and some of those things were emotional results.
 Thinking about what I gained really improved my self-talk and my motivation during the early weeks without refined sugar!

 - Most importantly, give yourself grace.
 A sugar fast is a hard thing to do.
 Sugar is everywhere, and we (in the U.S., anyway) live in a culture that says you should be able to have everything you want, and that more food for less money is always better.
 But hear me, YOU CAN DO IT!